foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/diverse_kernels_grp.rst

 Argmax Prototype and Function List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This kernel returns the indexes of maximum values across whole tensor, or for each slice
+This kernel returns the indexes of maximum values across the whole tensor, or for each slice
 across a dimension.

 Argmax functions have the following prototype: